Captain Judy’s Corner: Avoid Hazardous Flying Attitudes

 What is a resignation attitude?

 Resignation causes one to give up easily when faced with a challenge.
 A pilot with resignation thinks there is nothing he or she can do to change an outcome or resolve a problem.
 This pilot might give up in the middle of an emergency believing there is nothing that can be done.
+This is an especially hazardous flying attitude.
 The pilot will accept the undesired outcome instead of searching for solutions believing, What’s the use?
 The antidote would be, I am not helpless, I can make a difference!

 After learning more about hazardous attitudes and the antidotes, my next cross-country was on course after having practiced stating the antidote, “It could happen to me!”